johanbrandhorst/grpcweb-example/client/README.md

 ### Compiled

-The `compiled` package is a `go-bindata` generated package, created from the contents of the `html` folder.
+The `compiled` package is a `vfsgen` generated package, created from the contents of the `html` folder.
 It serves as the interface that the `main.go` server uses to serve the GopherJS frontend without the need for a `static` directory.
 The generation is done via `go:generate` in `app.go`.